UCBerkeleySETI/target-selector/README.md

 # meerkat-target-selector

 One of Breakthrough Listen’s primary objectives is to conduct the most comprehensive radio-frequency search for evidence of intelligent life thus far, observing 1 million nearby stars and other objects [1].
 [MeerKAT](https://www.ska.ac.za/gallery/meerkat/), the SKA precursor in South Africa inaugurated in 2018, is one of several instruments crucial to attaining this goal.
 The data from the array may be tapped off at different processing stages by many users simultaneously through subscription to data streams.
 This architecture provides a rare opportunity for commensal SETI observing on an array telescope.
-The Breakthrough Listen program on MeerKAT will be primarily commensal, and the first 16 of an eventual 128 servers have already been installed in the on-site data center at the telescope.
+The Breakthrough Listen program on MeerKAT will be primarily commensal, and 64+ of an eventual 128 servers have already been installed in the on-site data center at the telescope.
 This project will address an important component of Breakthrough Listen’s program on MeerKAT - identifying the set of targets that can be observed through commensal beamforming during particular primary science observations.

 ![](diagram.png)